 Turn on your camera and connect it to your computer with USB, then run Camera Live and double click your camera in the list to activate it.
 This makes the liveview output from your Canon camera available as a Syphon video stream.

-But zoom.us doesn’t support Syphon video, it only supports webcams.
-So you need to convert the Syphon stream into a virtual webcam using CamTwist Studio:
+But zoom.us doesn’t support Syphon video directly, it only supports webcams.
+So you now need to convert the Syphon stream into a virtual webcam using CamTwist Studio:

 Continue reading Using a Canon DSLR as a webcam on macOS with Zoom